What happens in the final days of life

 - Complete loss of consciousness

-You can read about all these changes or click on the links above to take you to a specific change.
+You can read about all these changes below.

 Many people who are dying, and the people around them, worry that they will be in pain.
-Not everyone dying of cancer has pain.
-But if they do, it can usually be well controlled and people can be kept very comfortable.
+Some people don't have pain.
+But if a person is in pain, it can usually be well controlled and people can be kept very comfortable.
 The doctors and nurses looking after the dying person will do all they can.
-There is information about controlling pain in the section about managing your symptoms.

 Sometimes restlessness is a sign of being in pain.
 If the dying person can’t communicate very well and you think they are in pain, the most important thing is to tell their doctors and nurses.
 They will want your relative or friend to be pain free, so do talk to them.
 This will help them plan the best way of controlling the pain.

 When someone is dying their breathing often changes.
-It may become noisy and irregular.
+It might get noisy and irregular.
 There may be times when they stop breathing for a few seconds.
 This is called Cheyne Stoke (pronounced chain stoke) breathing.
 They may breathe with their mouth open and use their chest muscles to help them catch a breath.

-You may hear your loved one say things that make no sense.
+You might hear your loved one say things that make no sense.
 They may not know what day it is or may not appear to know who you are.
 They may even say things that are totally out of character.
 For example, they may shout at you or physically push you away.
 This can be very hurtful and upsetting.
 But try to understand that they don’t mean it and are not aware that they are doing these things.
 It happens partly because of the chemical changes going on inside their body.
-We have a section which gives more information about managing confusion.

 Everyone will feel different emotions when they are dying.
-A lot will depend on
+A lot depends on

 - The type of person they are